sassoftware/viya4-monitoring-kubernetes/logging/README.md

 as a compressed file.
 4. Expand the downloaded file to create a local copy of the repository.
 The repository is created in a directory named `viya4-monitoring-kubernetes-<release_number>`.

+#### Clone the Repository

+1. From the main page for the repository, click **Code**.
+2. Copy the HTTPS URL for the repository.
+3. From a directory where you want to create the local copy, enter the command `git clone <https_url>`.
+4. Change to the `viya4-monitoring-kubernetes` directory.
+5. Enter the command `git checkout <release_number>`

 ### Customize the Deployment

 ### USER_DIR